This article outlines various resources you can use to learn more about Handshake and find answers to your questions.

 For office or institution-specific workflows, tips, or policies

-For high level best practices and custom solutions from other Handshake institutions.
+For high level best practices and custom solutions from other Handshake Partners.
 You can access the community per these instructions.

-Contact Support if you need further assistance (after checking Help Center articles), reporting or troubleshooting an issue, or sharing product feedback.
-In the Help Center, click the "Contact Support" button in the upper right hand corner.
+Contact Support if you need further assistance (after checking Help Centre articles), reporting or troubleshooting an issue, or sharing product feedback.
+In the Help Centre, click the "Contact Support" button in the upper right hand corner.

 Since you're here, you can bookmark this link also!

-Handshake hosts a variety of webinars –– past recordings and scheduled webinar signups are available on our Events Page.
+Handshake hosts a variety of webinars - past recordings and scheduled webinar signups are available by clicking Career Centre Webinars.

 6. Relationship Manager